-A complete view of FERPA guidelines is available in the Office of Records and the Office of Student Services at each college location.
+A complete view of FERPA guidelines is available in the Office of Records and the Student Services Office at each college location.

 Annual Notification of FERPA Rights

 Central Alabama Community College will give annual notice to current students of their rights under the Act by publishing information in the Catalog.